dart-lang/site-www/src/samples/index.md

 description: Examples of idiomatic Dart with links to larger examples.
 ---

-This collection is not exhaustive&mdash;it's just a brief introduction to the language for people who like to learn by example.
+This collection is not exhaustive—it's just a brief introduction to the language for people who like to learn by example.
 You might also want to check out the language and library tours, or the [Dart cheatsheet codelab](/codelabs/dart-cheatsheet).